Skirmish of Århus: The battle

 Initially the Danish garrison, commanded by Gotthold Møller, retreated from Aarhus without a fight as they had been ordered to not defend the city, for fear of the destruction it might inflict on the city.
 The Prussian forces entered the city on 29 May but abandoned it again later that day and Danish forces re-entered the city.
 The Danes placed a small force consisting of a company of infantry and half a squadron of cavalry as a tentative defence.
 On 30 May, Prussian forces advanced again and retook the city, capturing a number of prisoners in the process.

 Pursued by Prussian troops, the Danish garrison withdrew north towards the Riis Forest which was defended by a battalion of infantry and a squadron of cavalry.
 The cavalry squadron attacked the advancing Prussian troops, driving them back to the Randersvej road, before they were compelled to retire.
 At this time two squadrons of Danish cavalry under Captain S. C. Barth on a reconnaissance mission from Helgenæs arrived and charged the Prussian infantry line from north to south along Randersvej.

 The advancing Danish cavalry reached a hill west of Riis Skov when two German squadrons counter-attacked from the south and from Hasle in the west, resulting in a hectic cavalry skirmish.
 Elements of the Danish force were sent back to Vejlby to take up defensive positions which was misinterpreted as a general retreat and the Prussian infantry advanced north-west, bypassing the Danish forces at Riis Forest.
-At this time Danish reinforcements arrived from the north and the German forces now found themselves both outnumbered and surrounded, forcing a retreat back to occupied Aarhus.
+At this time Danish reinforcements arrived from the north and the Prussian forces now found themselves both outnumbered and surrounded, forcing a retreat back to occupied Aarhus.